Kimberly Williams-Paisley: Career

 Williams-Paisley's breakthrough role was Annie Banks in Father of the Bride (1991) and Father of the Bride Part II (1995), with Steve Martin and Diane Keaton.
 She later appeared in Indian Summer (1993), Coldblooded (1995), The War at Home (1996), and in 1996 landed the lead role in the ABC drama series Relativity.
 She won critical acclaim for her performance, but the series was canceled after 17 episodes due to low ratings.
 In 2000, Williams-Paisley starred as Virginia in the fantasy miniseries The 10th Kingdom.

 From 2001 to 2008, Williams-Paisley played the role of Dana in the ABC sitcom According to Jim, opposite Jim Belushi and Courtney Thorne-Smith.
 She left the show after its seventh season, but she came back for the show's final episode in 2009.
 On stage, Williams-Paisley replaced Arija Bareikis as Sunny in The Last Night of Ballyhoo, written by Alfred Uhry (of Driving Miss Daisy fame) sometime later in the play's February 1997 to June 1998 run.
 During the 2000s, she also starred in number of made for television movies, and also guest starred on Less than Perfect, Boston Legal, and Royal Pains.
 In film, she starred opposite Matthew McConaughey in 2006 drama We Are Marshall.

 In 2012, Williams-Paisley began starring in the recurring role of Peggy Kenter in the ABC drama series Nashville.
-In December 2015, Williams-Paisley starred in Alvin and the Chipmunks: The Road Chip.
+In December 18, 2015, Williams-Paisley starred in Alvin and the Chipmunks: The Road Chip as Samantha.

 Her mother, Linda, was diagnosed with primary progressive aphasia, which is a form of dementia.
 Williams-Paisley is the author of Where the Light Gets In, published on April 5, 2016.
 The book tells the story of her mother's illness from her diagnosis up until her death.
 Her mother died in November 2016, seven months after the book was published.

 Personal life

 On March 15, 2003, Williams married country music singer Brad Paisley.
-In February 2007, she gave birth to their first child, a son named William Huckleberry Paisley, also known as "Huck," in Nashville, Tennessee, where the family lives.
-Their second son, Jasper, was born in April 2009.
+In February 22, 2007, she gave birth to their first child, a son named William Huckleberry, also called "Huck", in Nashville, Tennessee, where the family lives.
+Their second son, Jasper Warren, was born on April 17, 2009.